 The British Museum run a 90-minute guided tour of the museum’s highlights runs on Friday, Saturday and Sunday at 11.30am and 2pm.

-£12 per adult.
+£14 per person.
 The tour is not recommended for children under 12.

 Buy tickets from the information desk in the Great Court or book online

-London Walks, the walking tour company, has a 2-hour tour of the museum on Monday at 2.30pm and Wednesday and Saturday at 2.15pm.
+London Walks, the walking tour company, has a 2-hour tour of the museum on Monday, Wednesday* and Saturday at 2.30pm.

 £10 for adults, £8 for seniors and full-time students.
 Children under 15 accompanied by parents go free.